quadrimegistus/predetermination/README.md

 [Forked Codebase Example for Refactoring](https://github.com/quadrimegistus/AlgorithmOfBabel-Python)

-A codebase fork, serving as an example of Algorithm of Babel implementation that is yet to be refactored to the serve the use case detailed in the above Predetermination Concept Explanation.
+A codebase fork, serving as an example of Algorithm of Babel implementation that is yet to be refactored to serve the use case detailed in the above Predetermination Concept Explanation.
 The solutioned refactor will have a dynamic character allowance for the Search feature that is the totality of characters from the converted numeric word historical data + an additional character allowance for ten years of compliant data.

 [Mega Millions Historical Data 051702 to 112825](https://github.com/quadrimegistus/predetermination/blob/main/Mega%20Millions%20Historical%20Data%20051702%20to%20112825.ods)